Rhenz Abando

+In the collegiate level, he played for the UST Growling Tigers, reaching the finals of UAAP Season 82 (2019).
+After UST held a controversial training camp amidst the COVID-19 pandemic, he transferred to the Letran Knights with whom he won the NCAA Season 97 championship (2022); he was also named NCAA Most Valuable Player (MVP) and Rookie of the Year.
+In June 2022, he decided to forgo his final year of college eligibility and signed with Anyang KGC of the KBL.
+In his rookie season in South Korea, he won the KBL championship, Slam Dunk Contest, and 3x3 All-Star Game.

+Abando represented the Philippines national team in the 2022 FIBA Asia Cup and 2023 FIBA Basketball World Cup.

 College career

-Abando played two years at Philippine College of Science and Technology.
+Abando played two years at Philippine College of Science and Technology in Pangasinan.
 He was coached by former Letran Knight Chris Calaguio.
-He was recruited by Coach Aldin Ayo to play for the UST Growling Tigers.
+He was then recruited by Coach Aldin Ayo to play for the UST Growling Tigers in Metro Manila's UAAP.

 UST Growling Tigers

 Abando redshirted in 2018.
 He also played in the PBA D-League in 2019 with UST and represented the team in the UAAP 3x3 basketball championship for Season 81.
-After the tournament, Ateneo star player Thirdy Ravena called him "a threat to the whole league in the next coming years."
+After the tournament, Ateneo star player Thirdy Ravena called him a "threat to the whole league in the next coming years."